xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremDisaster/instructions.md

 Our template is finally ready to deploy!
 Here are the final steps we need to take.

-1. Generate a password for the database.
+1. Make up a password for the database.
 There are minimum complexity rules for this password, so make it long-ish (more than 7 characters), with numbers, symbols and both cases of letters.
 2. Go to the storage account you created and copy the first key in the "Access Keys" section.
 3. **It's time!** Run `az deployment group create --resource-group <resource_group> --template-file template.json --parameters parameters.json --parameters administratorLoginPassword=<db_password> --parameters storageAccountKey=<storage_access_key> --parameters importDatabase=true -c`
 4. Confirm the deployment (this step is required by the `-c` parameter).